paasmaker/paasmaker/documentation/source/introduction.rst

 What limitations are there in using a Platform as a Service?
 ------------------------------------------------------------

-A Platform as a Service is not a magic bullet.
-No technology really is.
-To allow the Platform as a Service to perform it's job, you will need to consider a few aspects when writing your application to get the most out of it.
+That said, no technology is a magic bullet, and all Platform as a Service systems have certain design assumptions.

-* PaaSs are designed to scale your application horizontally, rather than vertically.
+* Your application will be scaled horizontally, rather than vertically.
-  That means that it will run your code on more servers to meet demand, rather than finding a bigger server to run your application on.
-For that reason, the application code should be considered as immutable.
-That is, you should not store permanent data on the filesystem alongside the application code.
-This is because the PaaS will delete an instance of your application when it's no longer required on a specific server.
+  In other words, as demand increases, more of the same type of server will be added, rather than finding bigger/faster server(s).
+For that reason, the application code should be considered as immutable and expendable.
+That is, every server should have the same codebase (you shouldn't try to run different code on different servers), and permanent data should not be stored on the filesystem alongside the application code.
-  Also, each instance of your application that the PaaS starts has it's own seperate filesystem - which might well be on different physical servers.
+  Each instance of your application will have its own separate filesystem that will be deleted when the application is no longer required on a specific server.

   This might seem like a huge limitation of the system.
 And for certain applications and hosting systems, it is.
 Older CMS applications, like Drupal, Wordpress, and Joomla,